toVersus/slack-kusar/README.md

 # Slack Kusar
 Slack Kusar is Slack bot to list the Gist activities.
-The concept of this bot was inspired by [go-slack-interactive @tcnksm](https://github.com/tcnksm/go-slack-interactive).
+The concept of this bot was fully inspired by [go-slack-interactive @tcnksm](https://github.com/tcnksm/go-slack-interactive).

 ![](static/kusar-demo.gif)